The International Human Rights Art Movement

 What we do:

-• IHRAM Publishes: Highlight literary creators from 93 countries and 37 states, one every six days.
+• IHRAM Press: Highlight literary creators from 100+ countries and 37 states, in a quarterly literary magazine.

 • IHRAM Books: Publish anthologies of writers around the world, using their pen as a sword of justice and human rights.